 Biden heading to Maui amid criticism of White House response to devastating Lahaina wildfire

-President Biden was heading to Hawaii Monday to view the widespread damage from the recent Maui wildfires, meet with survivors and fend off criticism that his administration responded to the disaster too slowly.
+President Biden is heading to Hawaii Monday to view the widespread damage from the recent Maui wildfires, meet with survivors and fend off criticism that his administration responded to the disaster too slowly.

 "He's really going to be able to, one, bring hope to this community, but also reassure them that the federal government is there," she said.
 "He has directed them to bring the resources they need to help them as they begin to start their recovery and their rebuilding process."